HarshithKamal/TRAFICOP/README.md

 ---

+### Diversion Engine

+TRAFICOP combines corridor intelligence with Mappls routing services to generate diversion recommendations.

+When an incident occurs:

+1. Candidate diversion corridors are identified based on the affected traffic corridor.
+2. The Mappls Distance Matrix API is used to estimate travel distance and ETA for each alternative route.
+3. Routes are ranked according to travel efficiency and operational suitability.
+4. The best diversion options are presented to traffic operators.

+This approach enables data-driven diversion planning rather than relying solely on static rule-based recommendations.

+---

 ## The Simulator actually feeds the rest of the dashboard, live

 Submitting an incident in the **Incident Simulator** doesn't just show a result on that page — it injects the incident into your current browser session, where it then shows up across: